-If the student is an out-of-county living arrangement, the financially responsible county is the county where the parent or legal guardian of the student resides.
+The financially responsible county is the county where the parent or legal guardian of a student in an out-of-county living arrangement resides.
 If the parents of the student live apart, the financially responsible county is:

 - The county where the parent who has been awarded custody of the student resides; - If custody has not been awarded, the county where the parent with whom the student lives when not in a foster care home or residential facility resides; - If custody has been awarded to both parents and the parents reside in different counties, both counties shall be considered financially responsible and shall pay one-half the amount; or - If custody has been awarded to both parents and one parent resides in a county and the other resides out-of-state, the county shall be considered the financially responsible county.